Dec 16, 2024 • Filed to: Photo/Video/Audio Solutions • Proven solutions

 Behind every media file is a codec program.
 The codec is responsible for compressing video data into various containers (.mp4, .3gp, .mp3, .mov, .avi, etc.…) and decompressing the same files whenever someone needs to play them.
 Media players require the content of these containers (which could be any format) to be read properly; If not read properly, your media player will throw an error such as "Unsupported Codec," "Audio Codec Not Supported," etc. Media players cannot support all codecs.
 If a media player doesn't 'understand' a file, it will throw an error.

-Please continue reading to discover the various causes of these errors and the different ways to fix them.
+Please continue reading to discover the various causes of these errors and the different ways to fix audio codec not supported or missing error.

 Here are some of the well-known causes of unavailable or unsupported codecs for audio files.